Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   ),
 ) <theo-perf-dltqueue>

 For `enqueue`, we consider the procedure @ltqueue-enqueue.
-We consider the propagation process, which causes most of the remote operations, while line 14 and line 15 are negligible.
+We consider the propagation process, which causes most of the remote operations, while @line-ltqueue-enqueue-obtain-timestamp and @line-ltqueue-enqueue-insert are negligible.
 Notice that the number of node refreshes are proportional to the number of the level of the trees, which is $O(n)$ for $n$ being the number of processes.
 Each level of the tree in the worst case needs 2 retries, each retry would have to:
 - Read the current node (which is a truly remote operation for `enqueue`).
 - Read the two child nodes (which is 2 truly remote operations for `enqueue`).
 - Read the two `min-timestamp` variables in the two child nodes (which is 2 truly local operations for `enqueue`).